Incendo/cloud-docs/docs/minecraft/brigadier.md

   <figcaption>Accurate Command Structure</figcaption>
 </figure>

+!!! warning "Alias Registration"

+    Only aliases for root nodes will be registered when using Brigadier.
+Due to how it's command tree works it can quickly become inflated when sub-commands have aliases.

 ## CloudBrigadierManager

 You can get an instance of `CloudBrigadierManager` from the command manager for your platform of choice.